ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/subdaily_details/subdaily_model_and_missing_data.md

 Setting `allow_partial_data = True` allows the daily average conditions to be calculated from the partial available information.
-This does not solve the problem for the day with no data in the acclimation window.
+This does not solve the problem for the day with no data in the acclimation window, which still results in a missing value.

 ```{code-cell} ipython3
 partial_allowed = fsscaler.get_daily_means(data, allow_partial_data=True)